LaraHack/linflows_model_implementation/queries/sparql_basic.md

 }
 ```

-### distribution of review comments per article depending on the part of article they target
+### distribution of review comments

+Distribution of part that they target per article:

 ```
 PREFIX doco: <http://purl.org/spar/doco/>